 Piscataway in Middlesex County, New Jersey — The American Northeast (Mid-Atlantic)

 Location.
-40° 30.682′ N, 74° 27.892′ W. Marker is in Piscataway, New Jersey, in Middlesex County.
-Marker is on Johnson Drive 0.1 miles west of Landing Lane and Johnson Drive, on the right when traveling west.
+40° 30.65′ N, 74° 27.752′ W. Marker is in Piscataway, New Jersey, in Middlesex County.
+Marker is at the intersection of Landing Lane and Johnson Drive, on the left when traveling south on Landing Lane.
+Marker is in Johnson Park.
 Touch for map.
-Located near Grove 6 in Johnson Park.
 Marker is in this post office area: Piscataway NJ 08854, United States of America.
 Touch for directions.